18F/uswds-jekyll/pages/support/FAQs.md

 Another resource for installing your own software programs is the Conda package manager.
 See the [User-Installed Software on Ceres Using Conda guide](/guide/conda)

 Experienced command-line users can also install open-source software locally in their project.
-We recommend installing packages in the project directories (preferably in /KEEP/<*projectname*>) since collaborators on the same project most probably would need the same packages.
+We recommend installing packages in the project directories since collaborators on the same project most probably would need the same packages.
 In addition, home quotas are much lower than project directories quotas.

 Alternatively, one can use Singularity to run software container images (including Docker images).
 For more information, see the [Singularity on Ceres guide](/guide/singularity).